 Your perfect partner is more of a guideline than a set of requirements -- a guideline that you should use to compare potential suitors.
 Whether they fall short or not doesn’t matter because in the end you still get the last say in the matter (well, you and whomever you’re courting).

 What this guideline is also often good for is helping you understand how far off the mark your last love was.
 It can help put things in better perspective for you.

 6. Find the love of your life.

-Love is like a drug… it doesn't matter who's supplying, as long as the supply is good.
-A new love drowns out the last.
-This isn't to say that you'll entirely stop loving him or her.
+Love is funny… A new love can drown out the last.
+This isn’t to say that you’ll entirely stop loving him or her.

 I believe that there are some people we never stop loving because they’ve become a part of us.
 You will, though, stop loving them romantically.
 And as far as intense emotions and obsessions goes, that’s enough.